The provincial government provides rental assistance for low-income working families with children and low-income seniors.

 - It is responsive to the immediate housing needs of recipient families and seniors, and is easily changed according to future need.

-The Shelter Aid for Elderly Renters (SAFER) program provides 17,000 low-income British Columbians age 60 or over who rent in the private market with direct cash assistance.
+The Shelter Aid for Elderly Renters (SAFER) program is providing 22,503 (as of Dec 31, 2017) low-income British Columbians, age 60 and over, who rent in the private market with direct cash assistance.